 Currently Three has made no claims to the exact speed of its 5G network, but it does assert that it will be twice as fast as its rivals.
 For reference, the 5G download speed EE and Vodafone are promising is 150Mbps average speed, and 1Gbps max.

 Three's 'True 5G'

-Three is also boldly asserting that it will be the only "true" 5G provider when it launches, according to the IMT-2020 standard, set down by the International Telecommunication Union, an agency that’s part of the United Nations.
+Three is boldly asserting that it is the only "true" 5G provider according to the IMT-2020 standard, set down by the International Telecommunication Union, an agency that’s part of the United Nations.

 To briefly sum up, this standard is what telecoms companies around the world are aiming to have in place for their 5G networks in 2020.
 Most carriers, including EE and Vodafone, are launching with a 4G/5G hybrid service to make the transition period easier, rather than launching straight into a fully completed network which would take far longer to set up.

 Three is able to make the "true 5G" claim because of its secret weapon — its 5G spectrum holdings.
 When UK communications regulator Ofcom auctioned the rights to use different 5G radio frequencies to the telecoms companies (so nobody would end up clashing by using the same frequencies), Three bought an enormous quantity, more than twice as much as the next closest carrier, and that amount contains within it 100MHz of contiguous spectrum (adjacent frequencies).